This is the 8th Video in a 10 Part Series on making gumpaste flowers that are beginner-friendly.

 Starting the ring

-I’ve marked the center of the length of wire with a small piece of tape and divided the leaves, blossoms, and roses into two equal parts.
+I’ve marked the center of the wire length with a small piece of tape and divided the leaves, blossoms, and roses into two equal parts.
 I’ve put one part aside and will work with the other one.

 Remember, leave enough stem before you tape the flowers onto the ring so that you can arrange each flower and leaf in the way you want them to look, and they don’t look too tight to the main stem.